-SEO for travel blogs — here’s what work for my website
+SEO for travel blogs — here’s how to get traffic from Google

 My travel blog sees consistent growth in search results in 2024.
 These are my key tactics.